jeromelebel/bathroomfan/README.md

 With most of choices, 5V is needed to power the microcontroller (even if it works in 3.3V for input/output).

 ### Voltage

 The big issue of this project is the voltage.
 This project has to be connected to 230V.
 Be aware, this can be very dangerous, and a mistake can be deadly.
 Since the fan needs 12V, I chose to get from 230V to 12V, and then convert the 12V into 5V for the microcontroller.
+The microcontroller inputs and outputs work in 3.3V.
+So I used the 3.3V from the microcontroller to power the pull-up resistors and the sensors (like the DHT22).

 ### Sensors

 Of course a humidity sensor is needed.
 I choose a basic one : DHT22.
 Since it is always easier to add stuff during design than once the project is finished.
 I also added:
 PIR sensor
 light sensor